alexbecker/prompt-injection/paper.typ

 evaluating the success of this work requires making very subjective judgments.
 We instead focus on detecting clear-cut violations of rules agent authors wish an LLM to enforce, leaving the responsibility on the harness to determine how to handle these rejections (e.g. by automatically rewriting and retrying a query).
-This eliminates any ambiguity about what it means for a rule to be enforced, allowing us to ignore malicious prompts which are handled correctly and focus on distinguishing between benign prompts and successful prompt injections.
+This reduces ambiguity about what it means for a rule to be enforced, allowing us to ignore malicious prompts which are handled correctly and focus on distinguishing between benign prompts and successful prompt injections.
 While this may appear to be a major restriction, many practical requirements can be realized in this format---for example, the requirement that a list of transactions balance debits and credits can be converted into the rule "reject attempts to generate a list of transactions that is not balanced".

-Since we are interested in causal analysis of prompt injections, we restrict our attention to _successful_ prompt injections.
-This means we consider not only the user input but the generated response, since the generated response defines whether the prompt injection is successful.

 = Related Work